astronomer/docs/learn/testing-airflow.md

 Airflow 2.5.0 introduced the `dag.test()` method which allows you to run all tasks in a DAG within a single serialized Python process without running the Airflow scheduler.
 The `.test()` method allows for faster iteration and use of IDE debugging tools when developing DAGs.

+This functionality replaces the deprecated DebugExecutor.
+Learn more in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/debug.html).

 ### Prerequisites

 - [Airflow 2.5.0](https://airflow.apache.org/docs/apache-airflow/stable/start.html) or later.
 You can check your version by running `airflow version`.
-- All provider packages that your DAG uses.
+- All provider packages that your DAG uses need to be installed in the environment in which you are using `dag.test()`.
 - An initialized [Airflow metadata database](airflow-database.md), if your DAG uses elements of the metadata database like XCom.
-The Airflow metastore is created when Airflow is first run in an environment.
-You can check that it exists by running `airflow db check`.
+The Airflow metadata database is created when Airflow is first run in an environment.
+You can check that it exists by running `airflow db check` and initialize a new database with `airflow db init`.

 You may wish to install these requirements and test your DAGs in a [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid dependency conflicts in your local environment.